 Here are the NICE guidelines, in section 1.9.9 about treatment for Dravet syndrome:

 Do not offer carbamazepine, gabapentin, lamotrigine, oxcarbazepine, phenytoin, pregabalin, tiagabine or vigabatrin [to people with Dravet syndrome].
+This is because these epilepsy medicines may cause an increase in the numbers of seizures experienced by these children.

 A child is very likely to have prolonged or repeated seizures as part of Dravet syndrome.
 The hospital doctor (paediatrician or paediatric neurologist) will discuss a ‘rescue’ or emergency care plan to treat any prolonged or repeated seizures that may happen at home.
 This rescue or emergency care plan is important for the child.